 - 2 tsp vegetable oil

 - Preheat broiler.
 Trim ends off green onions and chop in half.
 Toss with 2 teaspoons of oil and pinch of salt.
-Place on a baking stone or lined baking tray and broil until charred slightly for 4 minutes.
+Place in a baking dish (10" round, 9×9" square or 9×13") and broil until charred slightly for 4 minutes.

-- Shake excess marinade from salmon and top the charred green onions, spoon extra marinade over salmon and top with sliced fresno or jalapeño chiles.
-Place under broiler for 2 minutes until salmon is charred at edges and medium-rare in thickest part.
+- Transfer salmon pieces on top of the charred green onions.
+Spoon extra marinade over salmon and top with sliced fresno or jalapeño chiles.
+Place under broiler for 2-3 minutes or until salmon is charred at edges and medium-rare in thickest part.

-- Serve with more sesame seeds on top.
-Serve immediately warm with steamed rice and vegetables or allow to cool and have over salad.
+- Sprinkle with more sesame seeds on top.
+Serve over steamed rice and the green onions, vegetables or allow to cool and have over salad.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.